ooni/docs/src/event-labeler/INTERVAL-CORPUS.md

 partial or high-variance signal that did not alert) and let the weights correct for it.
 That is the whole reason to record a design rather than draw uniformly.

+**Changed in the building: the near-miss draw is a third stratum**, `near_miss`, defined as "did not alert, and something in the week scored blocked-leaning".
+Making it a stratum rather than a tilt inside `random_covered` keeps every row's selection probability a single recorded number; it is optional, and when it is not selected those cells stay in `random_covered`, which is what makes the partition hold either way.

 ## UI

 Closer to the measurement labeler than to the event editor: a drawn queue, one cell-week at a time, the observation-outcome timeline from `Timeline.tsx`, blinded until commit, `Q` / `E` / `U` plus a rationale.
-Would live in `src/interval-labeler/` and reuse the timeline and sampler plumbing.
+Lives in `src/interval-labeler/`, reusing that timeline (extended with markers for the revealed changepoints), the labeller shell CSS and the sampler plumbing.

+Two things the note did not anticipate and the UI needed.
+The chart pads the week on both sides, because a week inside a long-running block has no change in it and reads as quiet from its own shape alone.
+And the queue takes an imported event corpus, flagging cell-weeks a known event overlaps: that is the contamination cross-check, and it is external ground truth rather than detector output, so showing it before commit is not unblinding.

-## Blocker
+## Sampler

-Needs a sampler endpoint — `/api/v1/labeling/sample` extended to cell-weeks, or a sibling `interval_sample` — that records the predicate and population before drawing, as W2 does for measurements.
-Drawing from the frame is the one thing the browser cannot do honestly on its own.
+`GET /api/v1/labeling/interval_sample`, the sibling endpoint this note asked for, recording the predicate and population before drawing as W2 does for measurements.
+Two additions the frame turned out to need: it snaps to whole ISO weeks, since a partial week is a shorter observation window rather than a smaller one, and it defaults to the domains the detector actually runs on, since counting quiet time in cells nothing watches flatters every detector for free.
+Both are in the spec, so both are in the design id.